sjgknight/starter-research-group/content/home/welcome.md

   columns: "1"
 hero_media: welcome.jpg
 ---
-We'll put some text in here to describe it all
+We'll put some text in here to describe it all.

+The top image on the page is set in this box